jlauinger/master-of-science/thesis/README.md

 and widely-used modern programming language.
 It aims to achieve thorough memory and thread safety by using measures such as a strict type system and automated memory management with garbage collection, which prevents invalid memory access.
-However, there is also the unsafe package which allows developers to deliberately circumvent this safety net.
+However, there is also the unsafe package, which allows developers to deliberately circumvent this safety net.
 There are a number of legitimate use cases for doing this, for example, an in-place type conversion saving reallocation costs to improve efficiency, or interacting with C code through the foreign function interface.

 Misusing the unsafe API can however lead to security vulnerabilities such as buffer overflow and use-after-free bugs.
 This work contributes an analysis of unsafe usage patterns with respect to a security context.
-It reveals possible code injection and information leak vulnerabilities in proof-of-concept code as well as common code usages from real-world code.
+It reveals possible code injection and information leak vulnerabilities in proof-of-concept exploits as well as common usages from real-world code.

-To assess the risk of unsafe code in their applications, this work presents go-geiger, a novel tool to help developers quantify unsafe usages not only in their project itself but including its dependencies.
+To assess the risk of unsafe code in their applications, this work presents go-geiger, a novel tool to help developers quantify unsafe usages not only in their project itself, but including its dependencies.
 Using go-geiger, a study on unsafe usage in the top 500 most popular open-source Go projects on GitHub was conducted, including a manual study of 1,400 individual code samples on how unsafe is used and for what purpose.
 The study shows that 5.5% of packages imported by the projects using the Go module system use unsafe.
 Furthermore, 38.19% of the projects use unsafe directly, and 90.96% include unsafe usages through any of their dependencies.
-A replication and comparison of a concurrent study by Costa et al. [8] matches these results.
+A replication and comparison of a concurrent study by Costa et al. [10] matches these results.

 This work further presents go-safer, a novel static code analysis tool that helps developers to identify two dangerous and common misuses of the unsafe API, which were previously undetected